WordOps/docs.wordops.net/docs/commands.md

 apt autoclean
 ```

-Package update is performed in a non-interactive way, with the policy of never overwriting packages configuration with new configuration.
+Package update is performed in a non-interactive way, with the "--force-confold" policy, to never overwrite packages configurations.

+---

 ### update

+Update WordOps if a new version is available

 Usage :